 - Student must submit an official secondary transcript to determine the college credit to be awarded.

-- Student must receive a grade of "B" or higher in the course.
+- Student must receive a grade of "B" or higher in the course AND

-For more information, contact your high school guidance counselor or the college representative listed below:
+For more information, contact your high school development counselor or email@example.com

 Information for high school CTE counselors and instructors: Please see the CCC Articulated Credit Approval Form.